 A change in behaviour is the first sign that should catch your attention.
-For example, if your cat is always by your side and now is suddenly staying away from you, if your cat is usually a big meower and is now very quiet, if they usually play a lot and are now lethargic...
-It can be anything!
-Any unusual behaviour must catch your attention.
+For example, if your cat is always by your side and now is suddenly staying away from you, if your cat is usually a big meower and is now very quiet, if they usually play a lot and are now lethargic... it can be anything!
+Any unusual behaviour is a warning sign.

 Eating and drinking

-If your cat don't go to their litter box, goes very often or don't have time to reach it and relieve themselves outside of it; pay attention.
-If you notice an unusual smell or blood in the urine or stools; or if your cat seems to be in pain when they pee, take them to the veterinarian.
+If your cat doesn't go to their litter box, goes very often or doesn't have time to reach it and relieve itself outside of it - pay attention.
+If you notice an unusual smell or blood in the urine or stool or if your cat seems to be in pain when they pee, take them to the veterinarian.

 A cat's normal body temperature is between 38 and 39°C. You can check it with a thermometer that you gently insert into their rectum.
 Use vaseline or oil to lubricate the tip of the thermometer.
 If your cat is above 40°C or below 37,5°, take them to the veterinarian.